 |6||600g||750 + 125 = 875ml|

 How long to cook rice?

-Wash rice, use correct rice to water ratio for the amount of people you are serving, in a pan which you have a lid for.
+Wash rice, use the correct rice to water ratio for the number of people you are serving, in a pan which you have a lid for.

 Then the last thing you need to know is the cooking time for rice, this is made up of the time it takes to bring to the boil (about 7 minutes), plus 8 minutes steaming and finally, 5 minutes resting.